dvidelabs/flatcc/README.md

 There is no reason why other or older compilers cannot be supported, but it may require some work in the build configuration and possibly updates to the portable library.
-The above is simple what has been tested and configured.
+The above is simply what has been tested and configured.

 Use versions from 0.3.0 and up as there has been some minor breaking